Countly/countly-sdk-documentation/android/current.md

 Countly.sharedInstance().events().recordEvent("purchase", segmentation, 1, 0.99, 60);</code></pre>
 <p>
-  <span style="font-weight:400">Those are only a few examples of what you can do with custom events.
+  <span style="font-weight: 400;">Those are only a few examples of what you can do with events.
 You may extend those examples and use Country, app_version, game_level, time_of_day, and any other segmentation that will provide you with valuable insights.</span>
 </p>
 <h2>Timed events</h2>
 <p>
-  <span style="font-weight:400">It's possible to create timed events by defining a start and a stop moment.</span>
+  <span style="font-weight: 400;">It's possible to create timed events by defining a start and a stop moment.</span>
 </p>
-<pre><code class="java">String eventName = "Custom event";
+<pre><code class="java">String eventName = "Some event";

 //start some event
 Countly.sharedInstance().events().startEvent(eventName);